citp/privacy-policy-historical/w/wa/wat/waterstones.com.md

 By submitting your information you consent to the use of that information as set out in this Policy.
 If we change our Privacy Policy we will post the changes on this page so that you may be aware of them.
 We will also email you should we make any changes and give you a chance to ask us not to use your information in that way.
 Because the Internet infrastructure is global, and it is not possible to predict the routes that information sent over the Internet will take, the information you provide may be transferred temporarily via a route which takes it outside the European Economic Area as it passes between you and us.
 By submitting your information you consent to this transfer.

-**Opt in/Opt out**
+### Opt in/Opt out

-If at any time you wish to receive information about any other product areas which you currently do not receive, you can [**sign up to our email newsletters**](http://f.chtah.com/s/30/619054499/Waterstones_signup_homepage.html) by visiting the [**email preference page**](http://f.chtah.com/s/30/619054499/Waterstones_signup_homepage.html).
+If at any time you wish to receive information about any other product areas which you currently do not receive, you can [sign up to our email newsletters](http://f.chtah.com/s/30/619054499/Waterstones_signup_homepage.html) by visiting the [email preference page](http://f.chtah.com/s/30/619054499/Waterstones_signup_homepage.html).
 If you wish to stop receiving some or all of the information that we currently send, you may amend or remove your preferences by clicking on the unsubscribe link at the bottom of your emails and following the instructions provided.
-If you have any queries about how to use the mailing preference system, please email us at [**service@waterstones.com**](mailto:service@waterstones.com).
+If you have any queries about how to use the mailing preference system, please email us at [support@waterstones.com](mailto:support@waterstones.com).

-**Cookies**
+### Cookies

 Our site uses cookies to keep track of your visits to our website.
 A cookie is a small file that can be stored by your browser on your computer's hard drive.
 We may use these to do a number of things.